 Our Foundation Story

-During a mission trip Jennifer Ernst, our founder, builds friendships with southern Sudanese children.
+During a mission trip Jennifer Ernst builds friendships with southern Sudanese children.

 Both, Hope for Humanity Inc. and Hope and Resurrection Secondary School, have grown tremendously from its first years.
-The school now serves over 250 students in its ninth school year.
-Our dormitory accommodates 80 girls to live safely on campus.
-There are 12 university-trained teachers on campus.
-And, we have over 100 nationally recognized high school graduates.
+The school now serves over 325 students.
+Our dormitory accommodates 95 girls to live safely on campus.
+There are over 400 nationally recognized high school graduates from HRSS school.

-Hope for Humanity, Inc. is now led by ten people, comprised of our Executive Director, Board President, Treasurer, Secretary and six Board Directors.
-Day-to-day operations are carried out at the school through a collaborative effort among Board members in the United States, the Diocese of Rumbek in South Sudan, our twelve university-trained faculty members from Uganda, our South Sudanese professional Headmaster, and the local south Sudanese Dinka community who supports the school with great pride and an active PTA.
+Hope for Humanity, Inc. is now led by five people, comprised of our Executive Director, Suzanne M. Hicks, M.Div., Board President, James E. Wright, and Board Directors and Advisors, Mary Higbee, Kathy Theado, and Catherine Perrin.
+Day-to-day operations are carried out at the school through a collaborative effort among our Executive Director, Board members in the United States, the Diocese of Rumbek in South Sudan, our South Sudanese professional Administrator, Awut Mayom Agok and Principal, Anthony Wal, the local South Sudan community who supports the school with great pride, and an active PTA.

-The foundation of Hope for Humanity, Inc. was built on friendship, answering God’s call, and fulfilling a great need.
-We continue to grow by building friendships as we seek to obey God’s calling for South Sudan.
+The foundation of Hope for Humanity, Inc. was built on listening, friendships, answering God’s call, and fulfilling a great need.
+We continue to grow by building friendships as we seek to listen and obey God’s calling for South Sudan.